HIV Prevention with Pre-Exposure Prophylaxis (PrEP)

 Leo Moore, MD, MSHPM

-Dr. Leo Moore is the Associate Medical Director and Clinical Prevention Specialist in the Division of HIV and STD Programs at the Los Angeles County Department of Public Health.
+Dr. Leo Moore is the Acting Medical Director in the Division of HIV and STD Programs at the Los Angeles County Department of Public Health.
 In this role, he works to expand access to behavioral and biomedical HIV prevention tools for groups at highest risk of HIV acquisition.
 Dr. Moore also works closely with community stakeholders to develop innovative strategies to address STD rates in Los Angeles County.
 Dr. Moore regularly provides live continuing medical education regarding PrEP to community clinics and agencies in Los Angeles County and has been an active prescriber of PrEP since 2013.

 Dr. Moore is a medical graduate of Morehouse School of Medicine, completed primary care internal medicine residency at Yale University School of Medicine, and recently completed his Masters of Science in Health Policy and Management at University of California, Los Angeles.
 He is the recipient of the 2015 "Top Healthcare Professionals under age 40" from the National Medical Association and the 2016 "Top 40 under 40 Leaders in Minority Health" from the National Minority Quality Forum/Congressional Black Caucus.
 In his spare time, Dr. Moore partners with the Male Success Alliance at California State University, Dominguez Hills to strengthen the pipeline to medical professions for young men of color.